The German Traffic Sign Recognition Benchmark

 The test set is now available (images and pre-calculated features) in the download section.

 The site is now open for submissions!
-Please go to "Submissions" to submit your results.
+Please go to "Submissions" (discontinued in July 2020) to submit your results.

 Please submit your results before January 21, 2011, 23:59 PST (Pacific Standard Time).

 If you have any questions, or problems downloading the dataset or submitting your results,

 please do not hesitate to contact us (firstname.lastname@example.org) so that we can quickly

 resolve any issues that might come up during this short time frame.

 As the submission time window for the competition is coming up, we want to provide you with a few updates.